DanielMFernandes/CCNA_Course_Notes/Course_Notes/Dynamic_Arp_Inspection.md

 ARP REVIEW

-- ARP is used to learn the MAC ADDRESS of another DEVICE with a known IP ADDRESS
+- ARP is used to learn the MAC address of another device with a known IP address
-    - For example, a PC will use ARP to learn the MAC ADDRESS of its DEFAULT GATEWAY to communicate with external NETWORKS
+    - For example, a PC will use ARP to learn the MAC address of its default GATEWAY to communicate with external networks
-- Typically, it is a TWO MESSAGE EXCHANGE :  ARP REQUEST and ARP REPLY
+- Typically, it is a two message exchange :  ARP request and ARP reply

 GRATUITOUS ARP

-- A GRATUITOUS ARP MESSAGE is an ARP REPLY that is sent without receiving an ARP REQUEST
+- A GRATUITOUS ARP message is an ARP reply that is sent without receiving an ARP request
-- It is SENT to the BROADCAST MAC ADDRESS
+- It is sent to the broadcast MAC address
-- It allows other DEVICES to learn the MAC ADDRESS of the sending DEVICE without having to send ARP REQUESTS.
+- It allows other devices to learn the MAC address of the sending device without having to send ARP requests.
-- Some DEVICES automatically send GARP MESSAGES when an INTERFACE is enabled, IP ADDRESS is changed, MAC address is changed, etc.
+- Some devices automatically send GARP messages when an interface is enabled, IP address is changed, MAC address is changed, etc.

 DYNAMIC ARP INSPECTION

-- DAI is a SECURITY FEATURE of SWITCHES that is used to filter ARP MESSAGES received on  *UNTRUSTED PORTS*
+- DAI is a SECURITY FEATURE of switches that is used to filter ARP messages received on  *untrusted ports*
-- DAI only filters ARP MESSAGES.
-Non-ARP MESSAGES are NOT affected
+- DAI only filters ARP messages.
+Non-ARP messages are not affected
-- All PORTS are *UNTRUSTED*, by DEFAULT
+- All ports are *untrusted*, by default
-    - Typically, all PORTS connected to other NETWORK DEVICES (SWITCHES, ROUTERS) should be configured as TRUSTED, while INTERFACES connected to END HOSTS should remain UNTRUSTED
+    - Typically, all ports connected to other network devices (switches, routers) should be configured as trusted, while interfaces connected to END HOSTS should remain untrusted

 ![image](https://github.com/psaumur/CCNA/assets/106411237/02da32ef-654c-4755-abcd-ea8230df4029)